Tech companies turn to faith leaders for guidance on ethical AI as Silicon Valley seeks morality

 .

-Not everyone views these faith-tech partnerships favorably.
-Rumman Chowdhury, CEO of nonprofit Humane Intelligence and former U.S. science envoy for AI, expressed doubt: "At best it's a distraction.
-At worst it's diverting attention from things that really matter"
+Not everyone views these efforts as genuine.
+Rumman Chowdhury, CEO of nonprofit Humane Intelligence and former U.S. science envoy for AI under the Biden administration, expressed doubt about the initiative.
+"At best it's a distraction.
+At worst it's diverting attention from things that really matter," Chowdhury said

 1